Geological and Planetary Sciences

 Ge/Ay 137.
 Planetary Physics.
 9 units (3-0-6); second term.
 Prerequisites: Ph 106 abc, ACM 95/100 ab.
 A quantitative review of dynamical processes that characterize long-term evolution of planetary systems.
 An understanding of orbit-orbit resonances, spin-orbit resonances, secular exchange of angular momentum and the onset of chaos will be developed within the framework of Hamiltonian perturbation theory.
 Additionally, dissipative effects associated with tidal and planet-disk interactions will be considered.
 Instructor: Batygin.

 Ge/ESE 139.
 Introduction to Atmospheric Radiation.
 9 units (3-0-6); second term.
-The basic physics of absorption and scattering by molecules, aerosols, and clouds.
+Prerequisites: Ma 2, Ph 2, or instructor’s permission.
+The basic physics of absorption and scattering of light by molecules, aerosols, and clouds.
 Theory of radiative transfer.
-Band models and correlated-k distributions and scattering by cloud and aerosol particles.
-Solar insolation, thermal emission, heating rates, and examples of applications to climate and remote sensing of Earth, planets and exoplanets.
+Band models, correlated-k distributions and other approximate methods.
+Solar insolation, thermal emission, heating rates and radiances.
+Applications to Earth, Planets and Exoplanets.
 Instructor: Yung.
-Given in alternate years; not offered 2018–19.

 Ge 140 b.
 Radiogenic Isotope Geochemistry.
 9 units (3-0-6); second term.
-An introduction to the principles and applications of radiogenic isotope systems in earth science.
-Topics to be covered include radioactive decay phenomena, geochronometry, isotopes as tracers of solar system and planetary evolution, extinct radioactivities, and cosmogenic isotopes.
-Instructor: Farley.
+An introduction to the principles and applications of radiogenic isotope systems in earth science, with emphasis on the applications of these systems, from dating to forensic.
+Topics to be covered include nucleosynthesis, radioactive decay phenomena, geochronology, geochronometry, isotopes as tracers of solar system and planetary evolution, extinct radioactivities, cosmogenic isotopes and forensic geochemistry.
+Instructor: Tissot.
 Taught in even years; alternates with Ge 140a.
-Not offered 2018–19.
+Offered 2019–20.

 ESE/Ge 142.
 Aquatic Chemistry of Natural Waters.
 9 units (3-0-6); third term.
 For course description, see Environmental Science and Engineering.